CvmuloSky/APSCA-Final/README.md

 # APCSA Final Project: Maze Game

-This project is a Java-based maze game developed as a final project for the Advanced Placement Computer Science A (APCSA) course.
+This project is a Java-based maze game developed as a final project for APSCA.
 It features a randomly generated maze using Wilson's Algorithm, a player-controlled navigation system, and a bot that autonomously finds its way through the maze using the A* pathfinding algorithm.

 ## Features